Wear masks in public says WHO, in update of COVID-19 advice

 In its new guidance, prompted by evidence from studies conducted in recent weeks, the WHO stressed that face masks were only one of a range of tools that can reduce the risk of viral transmission, and should not give a false sense of protection.

-“Masks on their own will not protect you from COVID-19,” the WHO’s director-general Tedros Adhanom Ghebreyesus told reporters at a briefing.

-The WHO’s technical lead expert on COVID-19, Maria Van Kerkhove, said in a Reuters interview: “We are advising governments to encourage that the general public wear a mask.
-And we specify a fabric mask - that is, a non-medical mask.
+“We are advising governments to encourage that the general public wear a mask.
+And we specify a fabric mask - that is, a non-medical mask,” the WHO’s technical lead expert on COVID-19, Maria Van Kerkhove, told Reuters in an interview.

 “We have new research findings,” she added.
 “We have evidence now that if this is done properly it can provide a barrier ... for potentially infectious droplets.”